spanners/dissertation/dissertation/sections/appendices.markdown

 1. Have you ever used a Functional programming language before?
 Examples are: Scheme, Lisp, Haskell, ML, SPARK.
 Please circle one answer)
     * Yes
     * No
-2. If so, please list the Functional programming  languages you’ve used before:
+2. If so, please list the Functional programming  languages you've used before:
     * .............................................................

 #### Design & Software